cvs-health/android-compose-accessibility-techniques/doc/AutomatedComposeAccessibilityTesting.md

 # Automated Compose Accessibility Testing
 Automated Compose jUnit UI tests automatically test the application's accessibility, because all such tests operate only on the app's semantics tree, not its displayed UI.
 That said, it is appropriate to focus on verifying specific accessibility semantics when constructing tests, as well as verifying app functionality.

+## Compose jUnit UI Testing Setup

 See [testing your Compose layout](https://developer.android.com/jetpack/compose/testing) for Compose jUnit test setup details.

+In outline, the process is:

+* Set up jUnit4 library dependencies in build.gradle.
+* Construct jUnit UI tests in `app/src/androidTest` package subfolders.
+* In tests, use `createComposeRule` to access semantics tree values.
+(Or use `createAndroidComposeRule<YourActivity>` if you also need to access `Activity` resources.)

 ## Sample semantic tests